Skip to content

 • Depending on the time elapsed since the end of development, it may be difficult for the author of the failing code to analyze the reasons of the problem if this development dates back to a few weeks or months, and the developer has moved on to other tasks.

-Can't afford Review environments
+Can't afford review environments

 Instantiating a dedicated hosting environment for each development branch in progress might be indeed a cost difficult to afford.